History of Robertson

 Ds (later Dr.) H.P. van der Merwe served from 1903 to 1925.
 It was during his tenure that the original church was replaced with an imposing church complete with a neo Gothic tower and steeple that could be seen from miles away.
 Services had always been attended by all racial groups but in 1907 a separate mission church was built for ‘non-Europeans’ and the missionary Eerw.
 P.W.J. van Zyl was appointed.

-The building of St. Mary’s, the small Anglican Church, started in 1862 and was consecrated in 1867.
-Bishop Robert Gray was the first English Bishop appointed to the Colony in 1848.
+The building of St. Mary’s, the small Anglican Church, started in 1862 and was completed in 1867.
+Bishop Robert Gray was the first English Bishop appointed to the Colony in 1848 and he consecrated the church in 1869.
 His wife Sophy Gray designed several churches in South Africa and the plans for the Robertson Anglican Church were drawn up by her and built on land donated by the Barry’s.
 Rev. W.J.R.
 Morris was the first minister and one of several clergy from England that had been recruited by Bishop Gray.
 The town grew and several private schools were started.
 One such being a preparatory school run by Rev. Matson at the beginning of the 1900s in a big room at the rectory where he lived opposite Hamilton Barry’s Caldwell House on the corner of White and Barry streets.
 Several decades after Rev. Matson this room was used as a garage by Rev. Ted Torrance who was a great comfort to Marjorie Marnock and her child evacuees during WWII.

 By 1881 the Robertson Jews first came together as a minyan (ten men) and the Robertson Hebrew Congregation was established in 1895 when the community built the Knesset Israel Synagogue with a Talmud Torah.
 They played an integral role in building the local economy, whether as ostrich feather buyers and farmers, as wagon makers, as bookkeepers, as tinsmiths, tailors, butchers, teachers and traders, as hoteliers and doctors or bioscope proprietors and even a violin maker in the 1980s.
 The first Jewish wedding in Robertson was solemnised by Rev. Rabinowitz of Cape Town in 1895.